plavin/sst-core-hive/util.patrick/building_sst_on_hive.md

 ## Building A Basic SST System

-OpenMPI is already installed on Hive.
-If it is not already loaded, you can use `module load openmpi` to do so.
-Sadly, the version on Hive is not 2.1.3 which is what SST asks for.
-I don't know yet if this will be an issue.
+While there is a version of OpenMPI installed on Hive, it is compiled with `icc`, which does't play well with SST, according to [this](https://github.com/sstsimulator/sst-core/issues/428) issue.
+You should follow the instructions in the SST installation guide to install your own copy of OpenMPI 2.1.3.
+You should make sure that you don't have the `intel` module loaded so that OpenMPI gets built with gcc.
+I built it with `gcc 4.8.5`, which is will be provided when you have no compile modules loaded.

 ## SST Core 9.1.x Build and Installation